Dan role: Hua Dan

 A Hua Dan (花旦, "flowery role") is a lively, vivacious young female character.
 They normally wear short blouses with pants or skirts.
 Unlike the Guimen Dan, the Hua Dan focuses more on movements and speech.
 They must be able to speak quickly and clearly.
-They also need to project an image of cuteness and innocence as Hua Dan always represent girls of around 12–16 years old.
+They also need to project an image of cuteness and innocence as Hua Dan roles portray girls of around 12–16 years old.
 Often, a Guimen Dan is accompanied by a Hua Dan maid.
-Hongniang of the Romance of the Western Chamber and Yan Xijiao (阎惜姣) of Wulongyuan (乌龙院) have involved the role of Hua Dan.
+Hongniang of the Romance of the Western Chamber and Yan Xijiao (阎惜姣) of Wulongyuan (乌龙院) are examples of Hua Dan roles.

 Daoma Dan

-A Daoma Dan (刀马旦, "sword-and-horse role") (Note: Dao is generically translated "knife" but what is intended here is a da dao.
+A Daoma Dan (刀马旦, "sword-and-horse role") (Note: Dao is generically translated as "knife" but what is intended here is a dadao (sword).
 Chinese distinguishes its bladed weapons by form (single- or double-bladed) rather than by size (knife/sword).) is a young female warrior.
-The style of performance usually involves horseriding with a spear.
-This category is superficially similar to the Wu Dan, but the Daoma Dan does not fight as much as the Wu Dan.
-They do more stunts and dancing with the spear or whatever weapons they have.
-The Daoma Dan needs to sing, which is performed while dancing or doing stunts and requires great stamina.
-The Daoma Dan usually wears female warrior costumes with flags behind.
+This style of performance usually involves horseriding with a special saber called a dadao (大刀, "large knife").
+This category is superficially similar to the Wu Dan but with less fighting, instead involving stunts and dancing with spears and other weapons.
+The Daoma Dan requires great stamina as the role requires singing while dancing or doing stunts.
+The Daoma Dan usually wears female warrior costumes with armor flags (kào qí, 靠旗) mounted on the back.
 Examples of Daoma Dan are Liang Hongyu and Mu Guiying.
 Daoma Dan is also the original Chinese title of the 1986 Hong Kong film Peking Opera Blues, directed by Tsui Hark.

 Wu Dan

 The Wu Dan (武旦, "martial role") specializes in fighting with all kinds of weapons.
-The Wu Dan engages in fighting with opponents besides just doing stunts.
-In the past, the Wu Dan needed to perform cai qiao (踩跷), which the Daoma Dan did not do.
-Cai qiao is a very difficult skill requiring the actress to stand on tip toe throughout the whole show.
-The actress will wear something akin to high-heeled shoes, but the heels of this special kind of shoe are so high that the actress is practically standing on tip toe.
-Fake small shoes are then attached underneath so that it appears that the actress has very small feet.
-It is an imitation of the foot binding practice.
-Wu Dan must master many acrobatic movements.
+The Wu Dan engages in fighting with opponents in addition to doing stunts, typically on the ground as opposed to the horseback role of the Daoma Dan.
+In the past, the Wu Dan needed to perform cai qiao (踩跷, "on stilts") which the Daoma Dan did not do.
+Cai qiao, also known as the "false foot" technique pioneered by Wei Changsheng, is a very difficult skill requiring the actor to stand on their tiptoes for the entire show, assisted by special heeled shoes.
+In order to imitate the appearance and gait of bound feet, the heels of the shoe are so high that the actor is practically standing on tiptoe atop a small wooden false shoe.
+Wu Dan must also master many acrobatic movements.
 They specialize only in fighting hence they seldom sing or speak.
-Examples of Wu Dan are Zhizhu Jing (蜘蛛精) of Pansidong (盘丝洞) and Hu Sanniang.
+Examples of Wu Dan are Zhizhujing (蜘蛛精) of Pansidong (盘丝洞) and Hu Sanniang.

 Lao Dan

 The Lao Dan (老旦, "old role") are older women.
-They have their own set of movements and gestures and singing styles, distinguished against the Guimen Dan.
-The Guimen roles sing in high pitched and piercing voices while the Lao Dan sing in a lower pitched voice.
+They have a set of movements, gestures, and singing styles distinct from the Guimen Dan.
+The Guimen roles sing in high-pitched and piercing voices while the Lao Dan sing at a lower pitch.
 Lao Dan costumes are also less vibrant compared to other female roles and they have much simpler hair styles.
 An example is Dowager She of Yang Men Nu Jiang (杨门女将).